andreakarasho/TinyEcs/README.md

 using var world = new World();
 var scheduler = new Scheduler(world);

-// create the Time variable accessible globlly by any system which stay fixed at 60fps scheduler.AddResource(new Time() { FrameTime = 1000.0f / 60.0f });
+// create the Time variable accessible globally by any system which stays fixed at 60fps scheduler.AddResource(new Time() { FrameTime = 1000.0f / 60.0f });
 scheduler.AddResource(new AssetManager());